The International Steam Pages

 There is a general (unofficial) website which may develop and prove useful http://www.freewebs.com/nrlym/ otherwise check out http://www.irfca.org, especially http://www.irfca.org/faq/faq-museum.html (link added 10th October 2011).

-There are two major museums:
+There are three major museums:

 See also this unofficial sites http://www.irfca.org/gallery/Heritage (added 14th April 2008)

-Mysore - see this unofficial site http://www.mysore.net/travel/railwaymuseum.htm and http://www.irfca.org/gallery/Heritage (the latter added 14th April 2008)
+Mysore - see http://www.irfca.org/gallery/Heritage (the latter added 14th April 2008)

-Rewari - http://www.rewaristeamloco.com
+Rewari - http://www.rewaristeamloco.com link broken 5th April 2019

 Minor museums are known to exist too: